Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes

-\paragraph{More time was spent on Bulk Modification in Task 2 compared to Task 1} \Cref{fig:strategy-time-box} (middle) provides box plots of the percentage of time spent on incremental exploration and bulk modification for each participant.
-Friedman tests indicate that \textbf{the percentage of time spent on bulk modification for each participant significantly increased ($\chi^2=6.40, p<.05$) in Task 2 ($M=.465, SD=.279$) compared with Task 1 ($M=.194, SD=.190$)}.
+\paragraph{A larger percentage of time was spent on Bulk Modification in Task 2 compared to Task 1.} \Cref{fig:strategy-time-box} (middle) provides box plots of the percentage of time spent on incremental exploration and bulk modification for each participant.
+Wilcoxon Signed-Rank tests indicate that \textbf{the percentage of time spent on bulk modification for each participant significantly increased ($W=2, p<.05, |r|=.81$) in Task 2 ($M=.465, SD=.279$) compared with Task 1 ($M=.194, SD=.190$)}.
 This suggests that users are likely to have learned about the efficiency of the bulk modification strategy and prefer to spend more time on it.

-\paragraph{More queries were posed during IE.} \Cref{fig:strategy-time-box} (right) provides box plots of the number of queries posed during incremental exploration ($M=3.17, SD=2.08$) and bulk modification ($M=.083, SD=.289$) for all participants in Task 1 and the number of queries posed during incremental exploration ($M=1.25, SD=1.36$) and bulk modification ($M=.417, SD=.669$) for all participants in Task 2.
-Friedman tests indicate that \textbf{significantly more queries were posed during incremental exploration, as compared to bulk modification in both Task 1 ($\chi^2=11.0, p<.001$) and Task 2 ($\chi^2=4.50, p<.05$)}.
+\paragraph{More queries were posed during IE.} \Cref{fig:strategy-time-box} (right) provides box plots of the number of queries posed during incremental exploration ($M=3.17, SD=2.08$) and bulk modification ($M=.08, SD=.29$) for all participants in Task 1 and the number of queries posed during incremental exploration ($M=1.25, SD=1.36$) and bulk modification ($M=.42, SD=.67$) for all participants in Task 2.
+Wilcoxon Signed-Rank tests indicate that \textbf{significantly more queries were posed during incremental exploration, as compared to bulk modification in both Task 1 ($W=0, p<.05, |r|=.87$) and Task 2 ($W=2.5, p<.05, |r|=.76$)}.

 \paragraph{Queries did not necessarily guide participants to find the BM strategy.} P2, P9, and P12 who did not try the bulk modification strategy in Task 1 posed 3, 6, and 7 queries respectively, but only P9 shifted to a combination of the incremental exploration strategy and bulk modification strategy in Task 2, while P2 and P12 continued with the incremental exploration strategy and were not successful in matching the scene to the target appearance.